ircv3/ircv3-specifications/extensions/resume.md

 Servers should decide whether, on resuming the session of an IRC operator, the old client's operator status should be applied to the new client.
 This may depend on other operator authentication considerations such as client certificates or similar.

-Without this specification, if you know a client's account credentials you can typically close their connection (using something like `/NS GHOST` or `/NS REGAIN`), and find out which non-hidden channels they're joined to with a regular `WHOIS`.
+Without this specification, if you know a client's account credentials you can typically close their connection (using something like `/NS GHOST` or `/NS REGAIN`).

-With this specification, if you have a client's account credentials you're able to see which hidden channels they've joined and essentially take-over their connection.
-This is a security concern that's not addressed by this specification (and is very difficult to address for explicitly unprepared reconnections such as the ones this specification focuses on).
-Clients should display incoming `RESUMED` messages in such a way that users are explicitly aware that the given client has reconnected, and servers may choose to limit connection resumption to cases where TLS is used on both the old and new connections.
+With this specification, if you have a client's resume token you're able to see which hidden channels they've joined and essentially take-over their connection (and indeed, this is the point of the feature).
+Servers have to ensure that resume tokens are cryptographically-strong as they become the new baseline for authenticating as an active, online user.
+Clients should display incoming `RESUMED` messages in such a way that users are explicitly aware that the given client has reconnected.